hipe/tmx/zerk/doc/issues/051-the-operator-branch-structure-pattern.md

 the parse.

-(often the values in the hash are method names, but this entirely the choice of the caller. compare a more conventional implementation of such a "control-flow structure" by switch statements (platform: case expressions) or if-else chains, which could be used similarly.)
+(often the values in the hash are method names, but this entirely the choice of the caller (more at [#here.1] below). compare a more conventional implementation of such a "control-flow structure" by switch statements (platform: case expressions) or if-else chains, which could be used similarly.)